emiliaajax/emoji-provider/README.md

 # emoji-provider
 Adds a simple way of generating emojis to your front-end application.
+Do you need emojis for a chat application?
+Maybe you want to convert emoticons to emojis in text?
+Look no further!
 Currently supports emojis up to **Unicode Version 15**.

 A zero-dependency library.